igorkry/tnt4j-streams/README.md

  * `RetryStateCheck` - flag indicating whether tracker state check should be perform repeatedly.
 If `false`, then streaming process exits with
  `java.lang.IllegalStateException`.
 Default value - `false`.
 (Optional)
  * `ResolveServerFromDNS` - flag indicating whether to resolve activity entity host name/IP from DNS server.
 Default value - `false`.
 (Optional)
- * `TurnOutActivityChildren` - flag indicating whether to send activity entity child entities independently merging data from both parent and child entity fields.
+ * `SplitRelatives` - flag indicating whether to send activity entity child entities independently merging data from both parent and child entity fields into produced entity.
 Default value - `false`.
-(Optional)
+(Optional). **NOTE**: This value has alias `TurnOutActivityChildren` left for backward compatibility, but it is not recommended to use it anymore and it should be changed right away for existing configurations.
  * `BuildSourceFQNFromStreamedData` - flag indicating whether to set streamed activity entity `Source` FQN build from activity fields data instead of default on configured in `tnt4j.properties`.
 Default value - `true`.
 (Optional)
  * `SourceFQN` - `Source` FQN pattern to be used when building it from streamed activity entity fields values.